Related Resources

 Genesee Riverway Trail

-This trail runs over 20 miles through the City of Rochester, along the river and through the spectacular Genesee River Gorge, all the way up to Great Lake Ontario—the 14th largest lake in the world!
+This trail runs 24 miles through the City of Rochester, along the river and through the spectacular Genesee River Gorge, all the way up to Great Lake Ontario—the 14th largest lake in the world!
 Note that this trail connects well to bike lanes throughout the City of Rochester!

 Genesee Valley Greenway State Park